FundingCircle/state-machine/src/StateMachineBundle/Resources/doc/index.md

 ## Rendering

+### Display one statemachine
 In order to render the Graph for specific object in twig use the below filter directly in template where you want to display the graph

 `{{ object|renderGraph }}`

+this will automatically highlight the current state.

-## Display all statemachine definitions
+### Display all statemachine definitions

-in `app/config/routing.yml` add the following
+in `app/config/routing.yml` add the following:

 ``` yaml
 _state_machine: